 This is an introductory Spanish class that is offered to 8th graders and high schoolers who join Rivermont without prior knowledge of Spanish.
 The curriculum helps students develop basic interpersonal, interpretive, and presentational skills built around everyday topics such as greetings, school life, family and home life, sports and hobbies, food, fashion, and travel.
 Essential grammar structures include basic sentence structure, the use of articles and subject pronouns, conjugation of regular and irregular verbs in the present tense, and an introduction to the preterite tense of regular verbs.
 Upon completion of this class, the students move on to Spanish 2.

-Spanish 2
+Spanish 2 (A or B)

-Spanish 2 is an intermediate level class where students are expected to engage in classroom discussions, research, and experiences.
+Spanish 2 is an intermediate-level class where students are expected to engage in classroom discussions, research, and experiences.
 The students are encouraged to apply the key vocabulary and grammar concepts learned in previous years as they dive deeper into more complex themes and grammatical structures.
 The Spanish 2 curriculum delves into the world of Spanish cuisine, the movie industry, journalism, and the environment.
 Grammar concepts include the imperative, subjunctive, and future verb tenses, and an introduction to persuasive writing.
 Upon completion of Spanish 2, the students move on to either Spanish Conversation or Spanish Composition, which are offered every other year.

 Students currently enrolled in Spanish 8 should register for Spanish 2A; students currently enrolled in Spanish 1 should register for Spanish 2B.